|ONCE FALLEN ANNOTATED TABLE OF CONTENTS

 to justify living out this second life.
 To find my answers, I had to experience the totality of my punishment, face my inner

-the last letter typed in this book and beyond, I have continued this second life.
-This body is the same, this birth name
+last letter typed in this book and beyond, I have continued this second life.
+This body is the same, this birth name is the

-is the same, and the events of my first life are a permanent, unchangeable history.
-But my soul, the person I really am,
+same, and the events of my first life are a permanent, unchangeable history.
+But my soul, the person I really am, has

-has changed considerably over the years.
-I grew from a fearful, immature and selfish child in a man’s body to the man I
+changed considerably over the years.
+I grew from a fearful, immature and selfish child in a man’s body to the man I am

-am today.
-I have confessed my sins, sought forgiveness, made reparations to the state and the victim’s family, and
+today.
+I have confessed my sins, sought forgiveness, made reparations to the state and the victim’s family, and stood up

-stood up for my right to reintegrate into society, all things the old me could never do.
-I am no longer afraid to admit I
+for my right to reintegrate into society, all things the old me could never do.
+I am no longer afraid to admit I made a

-made a terrible mistake while simultaneously question or protest laws that do nothing to protect children from sexual
+terrible mistake while simultaneously question or protest laws that do nothing to protect children from sexual violence.

 Virtually everyone seeks the meaning of life; for me, finding common ground between the two sides of this issue is my

-root problem of sexual violence.
+problem of sexual violence.
 For this reason, I felt the need to write Once Fallen.
-Once Fallen is, in part, a
+Once Fallen is, in part, a chronicle of

-solve the sexual violence issue, and Once Fallen offers up, at the very least, a guide to help point us all in the right
+violence issue, and Once Fallen offers up, at the very least, a guide to help point us all in the right direction.

 Through many years of personal experience and growth, along with research and education on the subject, I have